 The village itself is well served by local shops in and around its small High Street.

 A well-equipped medical centre, a library, a post-office, three pubs and various B&Bs make it an ideal place

 to live or to visit yet, somehow, it has not lost its old-world charm with thatched roofs, stone walls

 and many quaint and charming cottages.

-Mundesley sits in a dip in the cliffs and only a short climb up a footpath brings you out onto the clifftop where there are spectacular views across the whole of the village and right across to Happisburgh lighthouse in the other direction.
+Mundesley sits in a dip in the cliffs and from the clifftops there are spectacular views across the whole of the village and right across to Happisburgh lighthouse in the other direction.
 From the clifftop, you can walk across to Stow Mill passing the Mundesley Holiday Centre.